ocean-tracking-network/biologging_standardization/templates/fields/otherRelevantIdentifiers.md

 # Field Name
-other Relevant Identifiers
+Other relevant identifiers

 ## Definition
-Other identifiers relevant to deployment (eg. WMO number for data contribution to GTS)
+Other identifiers relevant to deployment (eg. WMO number for data contribution to GTS).

 ## Format